-These factors were partially offset by an unfavourable re-measurement of deferred tax assets of a China subsidiary.
+These factors were partially offset by favourable adjustments from foreign exchange effects not recognized for U.S. GAAP purposes and an unfavourable re-measurement of deferred tax assets of a China subsidiary in 2021.

-(INCOME) LOSS ATTRIBUTABLE TO NON-CONTROLLING INTERESTS
+INCOME ATTRIBUTABLE TO NON-CONTROLLING INTERESTS